 The American Opportunity Tax Credit expanded on the Hope Credit.
 The income limits are higher, the credit is available for more qualified expenses, and you can use the credit for four years of post-secondary education instead of just two.
 In addition, you can even get a refund if you don't owe any tax for up to 40% of the credit ($1,000).Print

-The majority of taxpayers will see minimal impact on their 2015 federal taxes.
-For more information, visit TaxAct's website, HealthcareACT.com.
+The majority of taxpayers will see minimal impact on their 2016 federal taxes.
+For more information, visit TaxAct's website, HealthcareAct.com.
 The site offers tools and information to help you understand the impact of the Affordable Care Act on your taxes.
 Resources include year-by-year guidance and calculators to estimate your eligibility for the premium tax credit or your tax penalty for being uninsured.Print

 If individuals or families purchase health insurance through the Health Insurance Marketplace, they may qualify for the new Health Insurance Premium Tax Credit.
 To qualify for the credit, your household income must fall between 100 percent and 400 percent of the federal poverty line, you may not be claimed as a dependent on any other taxpayer's return, and (if married), you must file jointly.
 In the case of spousal abuse or abandonment, this requirement may be waived.Print

-The standard mileage rate for the use of your car or other vehicle is up to 57.5 cents per mile for business and down to 23 cents per mile driven for medical or moving purposes.
+The standard mileage rate for the use of your car or other vehicle is up to 54 cents per mile for business (down from 57.5 cents for 2015) and down to 19 cents per mile driven for medical or moving purposes (down from 23 cents for 2015).
 The rate for charitable travel remained the same at 14 cents per mile.Print

 The most you can contribute to one of these plans remains at $2,550.
 Your spouse can also contribute $2,550 if he or she meets the qualifications.
 For certain FSAs, up to $500 can now be carried over to the next year.Print